Should you pay an inflated entrance fee to a tourist area?

 Are foreigners paying for the up keep of Nepal’s national heritage sites?

 I’ll go back to Kathmandu’s Durbar Square as a prime example of price hiking gone mad.
-Back in 2007 Durbar square looks exactly like it does today.
+Back in 2007 Durbar square looks exactly like it does today minus the 2015 earthquake damage.
 The same little white taxis zoom illegally through it along with a bevy of private cars and motorcycles.
 Small stalls are set up on battered temple steps selling everything from flowers to groceries.

 Perhaps they painted a temple while I was away?
 There’s nothing to say they did but maybe they did something …